Definition of Isocolon

 For ill is ill, and good good still;

 But one, and then another prove,

-Donne has used contrasting ideas of love and hate, good and ill which are placed in a parallel format of equal lengths.
-He wants to lay emphasis on main point that humans love good as it is good, whereas they hate bad as it is actually bad.
+Donne has used contrasting ideas of love and hate, good and ill, which are placed in a parallel format of equal lengths.
+He wants to lay emphasis on the main point that humans love good because it is good, whereas they hate bad because it is actually bad.

 In what furnace was thy brain?

 Dare its deadly terrors clasp?”